Chriton/avime-src721-rarity/README.md

 - Click "Get Avime traits".
 This will retrieve the traits of the Avime and display them in the textarea below.
 - The "Traits Occurrences counter" textarea will be populated with the number of occurrences of each trait.
 - Use the json in the "Traits Occurrences counter" textarea to calculate the rarity of each trait.

+For reference see how the avime object has the traits structured in /utils/sr721.js